Neil Papiano: Walter Matthau Estate vs. Columbia Pictures

 In May 2002, Papiano filed a lawsuit on behalf of the Estate of Walter Matthau, seeking $1 million from Columbia Pictures for payments allegedly due for Matthau's work on the 1969 film Cactus Flower and the 1978 film California Suite.
 The lawsuit alleged breach of contract and fraud.

-In 2007, Papiano represented Matthau's son in a suit with the William Morris Agency, which was Matthau's agent from 1960-2000.
+In 2007, Papiano represented Matthau's son in a suit with the William Morris Agency, which was Matthau's agent from 1960 to 2000.
 The agency alleged that, during Matthau's lifetime, he had paid the agency ten percent of his income on contracts negotiated or procured by the agency.
 The agency also alleged that, after Matthau's death, his wife continued making the payments.
 When Matthau's son succeeded to his father's interests in 2004, the agency alleged that he ceased making payments.
 Papiano successfully argued to the Court of Appeal that the arbitration agreement signed by Matthau with the agency was not binding on his son.